bhauman/figwheel-main/docs/docs/emacs.md

 Now to try CIDER with ClojureScript integration (in Emacs) you should navigate to a ClojureScript source file in one of your ClojureScript source directories (For example `src/hello/core.cljs`).
-Now we will start our figwheel build from inside Emacs, with our cursor in the ClojureScript buffer type `M-x cider-jack-in-cljs`.
+Now we will start our Figwheel build from inside Emacs, with our cursor in the ClojureScript buffer type `M-x cider-jack-in-cljs`.
 When you type this it will prompt you for the type of Clojure REPL you want to start.
 If you are using leiningen type `lein` if you are using the Clojure tools